(of an edge or blade) Not sharp

 “The constant daily grind of work and little play does dull the spirit somewhat.”

-To fade or become less intense
+To make or become less sharp

 |